Lukahhh/AdScout/README.md

 ## Mobile Web
-This script automates the process of identifying and analyzing sponsored posts on Facebook using Selenium.
+This script automates the process of identifying sponsored posts on Facebook using Selenium.
 It captures screenshots of sponsored posts, extracts relevant information, and stores it for further analysis.

 ### Key Components